-In a building in which an escalator or inclined moving walk provides access to any floor level above or below the entrance floor level, an interior barrier-free path of travel shall be provided to that floor level.
+In a building in which an escalator or inclined moving walkway provides access to any floor level above or below the entrance floor level, an interior barrier-free path of travel shall be provided to that floor level.

-The route from the escalator or inclined moving walk to the barrierfree path of travel shall be clearly indicated by appropriate signs.
+The route from the escalator or inclined moving walkway to the barrier-free path of travel shall be clearly indicated by appropriate signs.

-In a building in which a moving walk provides access between areas on the same floor level, a barrier-free path of travel shall be provided between the areas served by the walk.
+In a building in which a moving walkway provides access between areas on the same floor level, a barrier-free path of travel shall be provided between the areas served by the walkway.